sweKibagendi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - adds execution permission to owner, groups, and other users 8-James_Bond - adds all rights to other users only 9-John_Doe - sets mode of hello file to 753
+7-everybody - adds execution permission to owner, groups, and other users 8-James_Bond - adds all rights to other users only 9-John_Doe - sets mode of hello file to 753 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode